oluwaseyiTaiwo/ETL_Pipeline_project-csv_to_postgress_-/README.md

 CREATE DATABASE Take_Home_ETL_Pipeline;
 ```
 - Create Schema
-Coy and Paste the provided Data_schema.sql script to set up the database tables using the GUI query tool on pgAdmin4
+Copy and Paste the provided Data_schema.sql script to set up the database tables using the GUI query tool on pgAdmin4

 ###  4. Configuration
     - Edit config.json